Family-Friendly Things to do in Cape Town

 Children are naturally inquisitive, so a trip to the Science Centre will prove very enlightening for them.
-There are interactive displays, a fun building site where kids can build houses, puzzles to solve, insights into gravity, brainwaves and so much more!
+There are interactive displays, a fun building site where kids can build houses, puzzles to solve, insights into gravity, brainwaves, and so much more!

 Did you know that almost half of the world’s gemstones can be found in South Africa?
 Did you know that you could scratch for these gems yourself right here in Cape Town?
 The Scratch Patch and Mineral World at both the V&A Waterfront and in Simonstown is a cool way to dig for your own beautiful gems.
 You get to emerge yourself in all the stones that quite literally cover the floor, then visit the gem exhibitions and shops afterwards.

 If you love animals and you want to make a difference in the lives of rescues, then this one is for you.
 The SPCA is always on the lookout for dedicated volunteers to help out.
-There are various ways to get involved from socialising and walking the dogs, cleaning them and cleaning cages to cleaning litter trays and grooming cats and kittens.
+There are various ways to get involved, from socialising and walking the dogs, cleaning them and cleaning cages, to cleaning litter trays and grooming cats and kittens.
 For those who love horses, the horse care unit is a great place to volunteer at.

 The stars are fascinating.
 Inside the planetarium, visitors get to study the night sky, all the stars and the planets of our universe.
 There are often different shows on the go that makes learning about stars fun and exciting.
 They have a fantastic winter school holidays program.

 There is so much to do in Simon’s Town.
 There is always something on for everyone, no matter what age.
-There’s the SA Navy Museum, Just Nuisance statue at Jubilee Square, visit to the Warrior Toy Museum, the Penguin Colony at Boulders Beach, movie shows at the Lord Nelson Hotel and so much more!
+There’s the SA Navy Museum, the Just Nuisance statue at Jubilee Square, a visit to the Warrior Toy Museum, the Penguin Colony at Boulders Beach, movie shows at the Lord Nelson Hotel and so much more!

 This is great for those who dream to be in circus arts of any sorts.
 There are various programs available for a range of ages and it really is a fantastic space for children and adults alike to be creative in the performing arts.
-Programmes are FREE and is funded by various individuals and organisations.
+Programmes are free and funded by various individuals and organisations.
 For those who prefer to watch, the ZipZap Circus School puts on various shows throughout the year and is lots of fun for all.

 Start the day off early with a scrumptious breakfast at this Newlands-based hotel and then wander into the award-winning gardens for a walk around.
 You can walk on your own with the family and check out the ginormous tortoises or you can sign up for a guided walk the hotel’s horticulturist and environmentalist.

 This indoor play and activity centre is located in Muizenberg and is open Wednesdays to Sundays, as well as during school holidays and on public holidays.
-There are jumping castles, fun slides, great work rooms and so much more!
+There are jumping castles, fun slides, great workrooms, and so much more!